-Offered once a week on Friday’s at 6 pm this is a great class to let the week go, spend some time on yourself and set the tone for your weekend.
+Offered twice a week on Friday’s and Sunday’s/ This is a great class to let the week go, spend some time on yourself and set the tone for your weekend.
 Also, a great way to wrap up a weekend full of activity.
 Yin style postures held for 2-5 minutes with support as needed.
 All levels well.

 A strong hatha practice for those who have been practicing yoga for some time and who are looking to dive deeper into their experience of yoga without moving into the vinyasa style of practice.
 There will be no vinyasas in this class, however, the practice will still be quite strong.

 If your body is feeling in need of tender care and attention this is a great class for you, whether you are recovering from an injury or have just a big day enjoying the outdoors.
 Slow and steady wins the race here, lots of space and time for the breath and feeling into the body.
 All levels welcome.